 One of the big selling points for electric cars is that they’re environmentally friendly.
 This is true to a large extent because pure electric vehicles come with no tailpipe emissions that harm the atmosphere.

 For those who want to improve their carbon footprint and save even more money with their electric or plug-in hybrid cars, there are a number of ways to ensure that the electricity used for charging comes from renewable sources, or you can generate your own energy.
 One of these is to use domestic solar panels.

 How to use solar panels to charge your electric vehicle

 If you have solar panels on the roof of your home, or are thinking of installing them, it’s important to note that they cannot actually store electricity.
 This means that whatever they generate has to be used immediately – either to power devices in your home or sold back to the grid.
 This power can also be stored in a solar battery, which is a device offered by a number of providers including e.on, EDF, Moixa and Tesla.

 To efficiently charge an electric vehicle using solar panels, you will also have to install a home charging unit and a PV inverter unit that converts the solar energy into DC current for the vehicle.
-There are several systems available for purchase already, some of which combine both of these elements in one box.
+There are several of these systems available for purchase already, some of which combine both of these elements in one box.
 However, there's no standalone solar-powered charging system available – rather, it must be integrated with the rest of your domestic power supply system.

 Solar panels are expensive, too.
 A 1kW system with four panels taking up eight square metres costs between £1,500 and £3,000.
 Bigger systems cost more.